 Although virtually anything can go wrong with a vehicle, there are some that are far more common than others.
 These are:

 - Brake Failure: Vehicle owners should take care to regularly check their brakes.
 If brake pads are worn down too thin, the brakes can fail suddenly while the vehicle is in motion.

 - Tire Blowouts: New tires should be placed on a car depending on how many miles are on the tires as well as how old the tires are.
 If the tread is worn down and the rubber is beginning to split, it is likely time to replace or at least rotate them.

 - Head and Tail Lights: Head and tail lights let other drivers know where your vehicle is and when you are stopping.
 Broken tail lights, for example, can result in a rear-end accident.

 - Failed Steering: Few things are more terrifying than when you are turning your steering wheel but your car isn't moving in the direction you intended.
 Whether this is an issue of car realignment or something more serious, failed steering can cause a bad accident.

 - Defective Windshield Wipers: Sometimes, windshield wipers are the only thing keeping drivers steady on the road when there is heavy rain or snow.
 These should be replaced frequently to avoid poor vision.

 If you are the victim of mechanical failure and you were seriously injured in a car accident, speak with an attorney from our firm.
-Our team of Houston personal injury lawyers have assisted many clients who were victims of car accidents as well as victims of product liability.
+Our team of Houston attorneys have assisted many clients who were victims of car accidents as well as victims of product liability.
 These are both issues that require the assistance of a legal professional, and Stern Law Group is prepared to deliver.
 Call us today for a free evaluation of your case and we can explain the steps that you might be able to take.
 If you are able to take action against an auto product manufacturer, then we will fight so that you receive maximum financial compensation.
 To learn more, please contact our firm today!